mr-pmillz/gorecon/README.md

   gorecon recon [--domain|-d example.com] [flags]

 Flags:
       --amass-data-sources string     path to a file containing amass data sources you want to use --asnlookup-api string          optional api key for ASN lookups, is free. see https://docs.rapidapi.com/docs/keys -c, --company string                company name that your testing --creator string                report creator -d, --domain string                 domain string or file containing domains ex. domains.txt -h, --help                          help for recon -m, --modules string                list of recon-ng modules you want to run for domains and hosts -n, --netblock string               CIDRs you wish to scan --out-of-scope string           out of scope domains, IPs, or CIDRs -o, --output string                 report output dir
-      --run-amass                    if this flag is set, will run amass active enumeration --run-dnsrecon                 if this flag is specified, dnsrecon will be ran in addition to default enumeration --subfinder-keys-file string   file path to subfinder provider config containing api keys -w, --workspace string             workspace name, use one word
+      --primary-domain-is-subdomain   if this flag is set, recon-ng will accept subdomains for the primary domain database --run-amass                     if this flag is set, will run amass active enumeration --run-dnsrecon                  if this flag is specified, dnsrecon will be ran in addition to default enumeration --subfinder-keys-file string    file path to subfinder provider config containing api keys -w, --workspace string              workspace name, use one word

 Global Flags:
       --config string   config file (default is APP_ROOT/config/config.yaml